Skip to main content

 What is the best line of defense for tackling public fraud?

 Government employees reporting suspected fraud, theft, or misuse of public funds to the Auditor of State (AOS).
 Stamping out fraud is a team effort, and all of us need to do our part!
 Under Ohio law, the AOS is required to provide training to all government employees on how to report fraud, waste, and abuse.
-Government employers are required to track employee’s completion of the required fraud-reporting training and maintain records of such to be examined by the AOS in the course of our audit work.
+Government employers are required to track employee’s completion of the required fraud-reporting training and maintain records for examination during audit in the course of our audit work.

 Frequently Asked Questions